 Hilton Vancouver

-In the heart of downtown, across from the buzz of Esther Short Park, Hilton Vancouver is close to dozens of restaurants, breweries, the waterfront, and Fort Vancouver.
+In the heart of downtown across from Esther Short Park, Hilton Vancouver is close to dozens of restaurants, breweries, the waterfront, and Fort Vancouver.
 Grays Restaurant is located on the ground level.

 The Heathman Lodge